BioContainers/edu/docs/what_is_biocontainers.rst

    $ docker run biocontainers/blast

-.. note:: You can read other sections about :doc:`condapackages` and :doc:`singularitycontainers`
+.. note:: You can read other sections about :doc:`conda_integration` and :doc:`singularitycontainers`

 Reporting a problem with a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~